Brighton Neighbourhood Moving Guide: Planning Differences That Affect Time

 • If permit parking restricts kerb access, arrange a visitor permit or dispensation and mark a loading gap with cones where allowed.

-• If a lift or loading bay requires booking, confirm the slot in writing and align crew arrival 15 minutes ahead of the window.
+• If a lift or loading bay requires booking, confirm the slot in writing and align crew arrival slightly ahead of the window.

 • If terrace street width is tight, choose a shorter van or plan a shuttle from a wider junction to avoid blocking traffic.

-• If peak traffic affects your route, schedule outside school-run and seafront peaks or use an inland approach via A27/A23.
+• If peak traffic affects your route, schedule outside school-run and seafront peaks or use an inland approach via the A27 or A23.

 • If the kerb-to-door carry exceeds a short distance, pre-stage items near the entrance and use dollies to speed shuttle runs.